 The William G. and Retha Stone Baker Observatory was established in 1977.
 The Observatory is used for basic astronomy and astronomical techniques laboratories, and by faculty and students engaged in astronomical research.

 NASA Public Observing Night

-The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS department twice each year, in April or May, and in September or October.
+The public may visit the Baker Observatory during public viewing events that are conducted by the PAMS department.

-Please check the University's master calendar or follow our department's blog for up-to-date information on the next event as well as information on potential postponements due to inclement weather.
+Please check the University's master calendar or follow the department's Facebook page for up-to-date information on the next event as well as information on potential postponements due to adverse weather conditions.